FhG-IISB-MKI/cleanqrl-docs/docs/advanced_usage/hyperparameter_tuning.md

 cpus_per_worker:        1
 gpus_per_worker:        0
 ```
 The first parameter defines if we want to use the so called ```local_mode``` which enforces sequential execution instead of parallel execution for debugging purposes.
 Hence, this should always be False if you want to run the actual training.
-Then you need to specify the amount of cpus and gpus you want to make available to the **tune.Tuner**.
-This depends on the machine you are using.
+However, if you wish to debug the code, do not forget to set it to True.
+Then, you need to specify the amount of cpus and gpus you want to make available to the **tune.Tuner**.
+This depends on the resources you have available and should be set according to hardware.
 Next, you need to define the number of samples you want to run for each hyperparameter configuration.
-Generally, you do not want the number to be too small, because especially QRL experiments can have large variances in performance.
-But also you don't want this number to be too big, because this will cause very long runtimes.
+Generally, you do not want the number to be too small, because QRL experiments have large variances in performance.
+But also you don't want this number to be too big, since this will cause very long runtimes.
 Lastly, you need to define how many resources each worker, that is each sample, gets to run.
 E.g. If you specify ```num_cpus=10``` and ```cpus_per_worker=1```, then 10 runs will be run in parallel.

+Note: We have not (yet) added GPU-compatibility to the quantum agents, so setting ```num_gpus_per_worker>0``` will not make any difference and the code will still be run on the CPU.
+However, if you are using large NNs and the classical agents, using GPUs will significantly decrease the runtime.

 ## Add hyperparameters

-Adding hyperparameters to sample is straight forward.
-For that, you can look at the following example.
-Instead of specifying e.g.
+Adding hyperparameters to sample from is straightforward.
+You can look at the following example: Instead of specifying e.g.

 ```yaml